-Secretariat opens dispute settlement procedure against Serbia for lack of adoption of a National Emission Reduction Plan15.
-January 2020. / News Serbia Energy
+Secretariat opens dispute settlement procedure against Serbia for lack of adoption of a National Emission Reduction Plan, News Serbia Energy

 The Secretariat sent an Opening Letter to Serbia to address the incomplete implementation of the Large Combustion Plants Directive.
 The Directive took effect on 1 January 2018 in the Energy Community.
 For existing large combustion plants, two alternative implementation avenues exist: either compliance with the emission limit values for SO2, NOx and dust at individual plant level, or implementation of a National Emission Reduction Plan (NERP).
 Every plant must be covered by either of the two options.
 Out of the sixteen existing large combustion plants in Serbia, nine are under the scope of the dispute settlement case.